A festival of innovative new work spanning jazz, contemporary and beyond.

 In a nutshell

-The exhibition comprises the work of 7 emerging women artists with roots in the Arab region: Yumna Al-Arashi, Nada Elkalaawy, Shaikha Fahad Al Ketbi, Thana Faroq, Araz Farra, Nadia Gohar and Najd AlTaher.
+The exhibition comprises the work of 7 emerging women artists with roots in the Arab world: Yumna Al-Arashi, Nada Elkalaawy, Shaikha Fahad Al Ketbi, Thana Faroq, Araz Farra, Nadia Gohar and Najd AlTaher.

 How does your memory of a place change once you have left?
 What happens if you are ethnically associated with a location but have never even been there?
 Memories can be inherited, they can alter from generation to generation, becoming fragmented, creating gaps that need to be filled.
 They can also change with time.
 Some memories can be buried, while others can be idealised.

 The artists whose works comprise this exhibition have roots in Egypt, Kuwait, Syria, Yemen and the UAE, yet they are based in Europe and North America as well as in the Middle East.
-Some of them have been born into diaspora, others remain in theregion, while others have left their homeland due to other circumstances.
-They all illustrate movement in their work in various ways, creating a rich, multilayered picture of young women from the region.
+Some of them have been born into diaspora, others remain in affected states, while others have left their homeland due to other circumstances.
+They all illustrate movement in their work in various ways, creating a rich, multilayered picture of young women from these nations.